Self-employed work with a successful London-based PLC for upfront, plus long-term residual income.

 No. Many partners choose to focus on just gathering customers.

 No. It’s really up to you how much training you want, and your time.
-The two main intial trainings (called “Online Training” & “Getting Started”) are obligatory, but all other trainings are optional, and can be done as and when you want.
+The two main intial trainings (both online, called “Online Training” & “Getting Started”) are obligatory, but all other trainings are optional, and can be done as and when you want.

 No. There are people from every age and background earning an income with the company.
 Anyone can be successful.

-You can be, but that’s actually very unusual.
+You can be, but that’s not a requirement.
 Because the company invest heavily on training, partners come from all walks of life have built successful businesses, from teachers, police officers, health-care workers, to professional drummers, and more.

 No. Each partner is an independent distributor of the company’s products and services.
 You can decide whether or not you want to introduce other people to the business, and you can choose to solely focus on gathering customers if you prefer.